Avianca El Salvador

-On October 7, 2009, it was announced that TACA would merge with Avianca, though TACA maintained its name until the merger was officially completed on May 21, 2013.
-TACA was the second-oldest continuously operating airline brand in Central America and the Caribbean after Cubana de Aviación.
+On 7 October 2009, the airline announced that it would merge with the Colombian airline Avianca, however, it maintained the TACA name until the merger was officially completed on 21 May 2013.
+TACA is the second-oldest continuously operating airline brand in Central America and the Caribbean, after Cubana de Aviación.

 History

 Inauguration (1931–1980)

-TACA was founded in 1931 in Honduras by New Zealander Lowell Yerex.
+TACA International Airlines, then named Central American Air Transports, was founded in 1931 in Honduras by New Zealander Royal Flying Corps veteran Lowell Yerex.
+Initially, the airline only transported cargo, but beginning in 1940 the airline began passenger services.
 TACA began operations with a single-engine Stinson plane.
-Since its beginnings, routes covered all the national territory and its aircraft sported the XH Mexican registration (which were changed later by HR).
-The idea of its founder was to establish one airline in each Latin-American country, such as Aerovias Brasil in Brazil and other TACAs in Mexico, Venezuela, and Colombia.
-Out of all the TACA franchise airlines created, only TACA International of El Salvador survived.
+Since its beginnings, routes covered all the national territory and its aircraft sported the XH Mexican registration (which was changed later by HR).
+Yerex planned to establish one airline in each Latin-American country, such as Aerovias Brasil in Brazil and other TACAs in Mexico, Venezuela, and Colombia.
+Of all the TACA franchise airlines created, only TACA International of El Salvador survived.

-As a consequence, in 1945, Yerex left the company and TACA moved its headquarters to the Republic of El Salvador where it was modernized and expanded, the company then established investment groups in other Latin American countries to be sold to domestic airlines, which in the case of Honduras TACA was sold to SAHSA.
-Later TACA was organized as an international company having its headquarters in San Salvador only under the name of TACA International.
+In 1945, Yerex left the company and TACA moved its headquarters to the Republic of El Salvador where it was modernized and expanded.
+The company then established investment groups in other Latin American countries to be sold to domestic airlines, which in the case of TACA Honduras was sold to SAHSA.
+Later, TACA was organized as an international company having its headquarters in San Salvador operating under the name of TACA International.

-During the 1940s and 1950s, the airline began to acquire larger piston engine airliners including the Douglas DC-3 and the Douglas DC-4.
+During the 1940s and 1950s, the airline began to acquire larger piston-engine airliners including the Douglas DC-3 and the Douglas DC-4.
 The Vickers Viscount turboprop passenger airliner followed in order to expand its route network around the Americas.

-On December 28, 1966, TACA International entered the jet age when it inaugurated their first jet, a BAC One Eleven (which was a popular twin jet airplane at the time with other airlines in Latin America).
-The aircraft model was used until June 1, 1988, when it was phased out in favor of the Boeing 737-200.
-The Lockheed L-188 Electra four engine turboprop airliner was operated from 1976 by TACA Air Cargo including freight flights to Miami, Florida.
+On 28 December 1966, TACA International entered the jet age when it inaugurated its first jet, a BAC One Eleven.
+This aircraft model was used until 1 June 1988, when it was phased out in favor of the Boeing 737-200.
+The Lockheed L-188 Electra four-engine turboprop airliner was operated from 1976 by TACA Air Cargo including freight flights to Miami, Florida.